-Southern Downs Steam Railway (SDSR) aims to provide a unique heritage railway experience on the Darling Downs and Granite belt through the operation of a tourist railway.
+From the beginning SDSR aimed to provide a unique heritage railway experience on the Darling Downs and Granite belt through the operation of a tourist railway.

-The Southern Downs Steam Railway is based on the site of Warwick's former Locomotive Depot.
-It was a seven road part Roundhouse, supplying locomotive power to the Southern Line, South-Western Line, Maryvale, Killarney, Allora/Goomburra, Amiens and Texas branches, before closing in 1969.
+The Southern Downs Steam Railway is based at the site of Warwick's former Locomotive Depot.
+It had a seven road part Roundhouse, supplying locomotive power to the Southern Line, South-Western Line, Maryvale, Killarney, Allora/Goomburra, Amiens and Texas branches, before closing in 1969.

 SDSR's ultimate aims